Attractor: Attractors characterize the evolution of a system

+The behavior of a dynamical system may be influenced by its parameters or the choice of initial conditions.
+The logistic map, defined as $x_{n+1}=rx_n(1-x_n)$, is a well-studied example of a system dependent on one parameter $r$.
+Its attractors for various values of $r$ are shown in the figure.
+For small $r$ the attractor is a single fixed point, which is shown on the bifurcation diagram as one line.
+For other choices of $r$, more than one value of $x$ may become attracting: at $r \approx 3$ the fixed point splits in two creating a period 2 cycle during a period-doubling bifurcation.
+As $r$ increases, chaos emerges thorough a period-doubling cascade, meaning the attractor consists of an infinte number of points.
+At $r\approx 3.83$ a period 3 orbit can be found.
+It follows from the Sharkovskii's theorem that orbits of any natural period are present in the system.
+Thus one dynamic equation can have vastly different attractors depending on the choice of parameters.

 Basins of attraction

 An attractor's basin of attraction is the region of the phase space, over which iterations are defined, such that any point (any initial condition) in that region will asymptotically be iterated into the attractor.
 For a stable linear system, every point in the phase space is in the basin of attraction.
 However, in nonlinear systems, some points may map directly or asymptotically to infinity, while other points may lie in a different basin of attraction and map asymptotically into a different attractor; other initial conditions may be in or map directly into a non-attracting point or cycle.